lanylow/rbxfpsunlocker-osx/README.md

 ![Screenshot](ShortcutExample.png)

 You can make as many shortcuts as you wish for different framerates.
-The shortcut can now be launched from either from the Shortcuts app or you can create a shortcut to the Shortcut that can be opened from either the Dock or in Finder:
+The shortcut can now be launched from either the Shortcuts app or you can create a shortcut to the Shortcut that can be opened from either the Dock or in Finder:

-1. Right click on the shortcut in the shortcuts menu, and press `Add to Dock`.
+1. Right-click on the shortcut in the shortcuts menu, and press `Add to Dock`.
 If you wish to have it on the left side of the dock, then continue with the last two steps.
-2. Right click on the shortcut in the Dock, and Click Options > Show in Finder.
+2. Right-click on the shortcut in the Dock, and Click Options > Show in Finder.
 3. You can now move the shortcut to any folder you want, or pin it to the dock.

 ## Compiling (advanced)